All civil and criminal cases are heard in the District Courts as the courts of first instance

 Most civil cases are handled by the Conciliation Boards, which are mediation bodies that have a certain power to enter judgment as well.
 If the parties don`t agree, the case can be grought before the district court.
 Other types of civil cases starts directly at this level.

 All criminal cases starts in the district courts.

 Any party that is unhappy with the result of a civil case can bring it before the Court of Appeal.

 Besides civil and criminal cases, the courts also consider cases on enforcement, bankruptcy, debt settlement (composition), division of joint property and decedent estates.
 Marriages and the issue of official certification are other tasks of the district courts.

 The country is divided into judicial districts, with one District Court each.
-Oslo is an exception, with two district courts (Oslo tingrett for criminal and civil cases, Oslo byfogdembete for enforcement cases, bankruptcy, probate, marriages and the issue of official certification.
+Oslo is an exception, with two district courts (Oslo tingrett for criminal and civil cases, Oslo byfogdembete for other cases).
 A judicial district consists of one or more municipalities.